This post may contain affiliate links. These help support this website.

 I love stories like this for cleaning products!
 Like I mentioned, the ingredient list has changed, but still creates the same effect.

-I hope you enjoyed this post.
+We hope you enjoyed this post.
 Keep an eye out for some more in-depth information on a few of these products.
 I continue to experiment with them and see how they work!

 Follow on Facebook | Bloglovin | Twitter | Instagram | Pinterest | Hometalk